quartznet/quartznet/docs/documentation/quartz-3.x/packages/microsoft-di-integration.md

 Quartz comes with two built-in alternatives for job factory which can be configured via either calling `UseMicrosoftDependencyInjectionJobFactory` or `UseMicrosoftDependencyInjectionScopedJobFactory` (deprecated).

 ::: tip
-As of Quartz.NET 3.3.2 all jobs produced by the default job factory are scoped jobs, you should no longer use `UseMicrosoftDependencyInjectionScopedJobFactory`.
+As of Quartz.NET 3.3.2 all jobs produced by the default job factory are scoped jobs, you should no longer use `UseMicrosoftDependencyInjectionJobFactory` or `UseMicrosoftDependencyInjectionScopedJobFactory`.
 :::

 ### Job instance construction